yvesdeville/readthedocs/docs/source/math/update.md

 \m{C}(\Old{\m{X}}, \, \Old{\m{X}})$.
 This step costs $O(\Old{n}^3)$
 elementary operations.

-The Cholesky decompostion can be performed by blocks, see {cite:t}`GolubVanloan_MatrixComputations`.
+The Cholesky decomposition can be performed by blocks, see {cite:t}`GolubVanloan_MatrixComputations`.
 The decomposition of the covariance matrix $\m{C}(\m{X}_{\told\tupd},\, \m{X}_{\told\tupd})$ takes the form